ajrosen/Bitwarden-Accelerator/README.md

 	* Logins by username or URL
 	* Cards by brand (eg., search for "Visa")
 	* Identities by any field in the item
+* Automatically searches for the active browser tab's domain name
 * Favorite items are listed first
 * Download an item's attachments
 * Limit searches to a single vault and/or collection to prevent shoulder-surfing
 * View an item in a separate window to copy/paste multiple fields easily
+* (Optional) Automatically sync vault using a MacOS Launch Agent

 ---